gaspare-mascolino/knowledge/pages/music.md

 The IX, generally is not added without VI or th VII, the 11th without the VI or the VII and the IX.

+**Modulation chords**

+A modular chord could be the V down or a IV up, this is it called resolution trend.
+Whatever is the tonality we can use the V7 rather a chord of a scale played before of it.

 ### Circle of fifth

 ![](images/music/harmony/circle-of-fifth.png)